-Trappers are required to submit a fully intact lower canine tooth, (preferably in the form of a lower jaw) from any bobcat, fisher, marten, and otter that is trapped or hunted.
-The law also requires collecting a small tissue sample from bobcat to confirm gender.
-These samples will provide us with the age and sex of the harvest, which will improve the management of these species.
+Trappers and hunters are required to submit a lower jaw or tooth from every bobcat, fisher, marten, and otter that is trapped or hunted (see instructions below).
+A tissue sample (small piece of tongue or other meat) is also required from bobcats.
+These samples provide the Department with the age and sex of the harvest, which will improve the management of these species.
 While this is an extra burden on the fur harvesting community, the information gained will benefit these species for all Maine citizens.

 Make Your Sample Count

 MDIFW receives hundreds of broken and/or unlabeled tooth samples each year, meaning valuable data is lost.
 The lab uses tissue in the root of the tooth for aging.
 Roots extend far under the gums beyond what is visible.
 When jaws are cut off too short, not enough of the root is included for aging.
 Be sure to cut far enough back to include most of the lower jaw to avoid this problem.

 Submit the following samples to the fur tagging agent at the time of registration:

 Trappers must provide a lower jaw or canine tooth from each fisher, marten, and otter taken.